 It can be annoying when they acknowledge your hard work but still give another store higher praise.
 In these situatins, ask them the simple question, “What made you come to us this time instead of doing business with them again?”
 To peacefully handle the matter, one expert tip is to ask what they liked the most about the previous company, and naturally, they will also talk about its flaws and weaknesses.

 An online business often operates during the same working hours as consumers.
 This creates a parallel schedule of sellers and buyers, which can be unacceptable to some.
 For example, an online store that deals in same day delivery to local Ecommerce customers may not be able to complete orders if the consumer checks out late at night when the store is closed.

 Every business has a schedule and a mechanism of fulfilling buyer’s requests.
 This must be made clear to the consumers.
 Offers like same day delivery should be clearly marked in accordance with working hours so that customers can manage when they will place orders.
 This includes situations where a service provider is only available on weekdays, but consumers request for the service to be on a weekend.

-Sellers can easily manage such customers by displaying and explaining their working hours, available stock or staff, and other business restrictions.
+Sellers can easily manage such customers by displaying and explaining their working hours, available stock, workers, and other areas.
 For instance, workers are often busy at year’s end and cannot easily alter their schedules per consumers’ available time.
-Most consumers know what it’s like during peak seasons, but others need to be reninded.
+Most consumers know what it’s like during peak seasons, but others need to be reminded.

 Good and bad customers are found at every corner of the world.
 But, to succeed in a market, a business owner should recognize the bad ones and learn how to deal with them fairly.
 Misbehaving towards your unhappy customers will almost certainly harm your reputation and create a negative impact on your business.
 With the help of the above points, you can easily learn how to spot the bad customers on your online store and deal with them properly.